FAQs – chess and the ECF

 • downloaded from the tournament website

-• downloaded from the ECF Calendar
+• downloaded from the ECF events calendar

 • paper copies at other tournaments or clubs